 Winner of two Jazz Interpretation Album of the Year Felix awards for her most recent projects (Opus Jazz and Noel) and winner of seven Felix awards for her collaborations on stage and recordings with Isabelle Boulay, Bruno Pelletier, Berceuses pour Philou and Emilie-Claire Barlow, nominated arranger of the year, winner of an OPUS Prize (Now What) and winner of the First Prize at the prestigious Canadian Music Competition at the age of thirteen, pianist, keyboardist, composer, arranger and musical director Julie Lamontagne has followed a fascinating career path and gained an exceptional amount of experience along the way.

 Guest on many special projects, she was part of a unique concert with the Montreal Symphonic Orchestra where 10 pianists played the famous Gershwin’s Raphsody in Blue.
 More recently, she was part of the Pianos Cameleons concert with the great Oliver Jones at the 2015 Montreal International Jazz Festival.
-She has also collaborated with the Longueuil Symphonic Orchestra for a unique project where they presented classical piano concertos but arranged in a jazz manner with her trio and the orchestra.
+She has also collaborated with the Longueuil Symphonic Orchestra for a unique concert where Julie performed classical piano concertos but arranged in a jazz manner with her trio and the orchestra.
 This project has already been presented many times and will soon be recorded.
 She opened for guitarist Al Dimeola, shared stage with Emilie-Claire Barlow, played with Guy Nadon, Bireli Lagraine, Alain Caron, Harry Manx, Monica Freire, Eval Manigat, Denny Christianson and many others.

 Loyal collaborator of Monique Giroux, she was the musical director and pianist for Monique’s daily radio show on Espace Musique (CBC) in 2008 and 2009.
 They also presented many events and recordings over the past years, among them: “Femmes de feu – Tribute to Pauline Julien”